ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 newtype Kleisli m a b = Kleisli { runKleisli :: a -> m b }
 ```

 Look familiar?
-It's just the function from monadic bind hiding in there.
+It's just the continuation function from monadic bind hiding in there.

 There's a difference though, now that arbitrary function is part of our _implementation_,
 not our interface!

 This is important, because it means we can invent a different implementation of our `ReadWrite` interface